laurentperrinet/laurentperrinet.github.io/content/publication/ravello-16-droplets/index.md

 grants:
 - anr-trajectory
 ---
-{{< figure src="retina.png" title="Sparse coding of images in the retina follows regular statistics at the global, not the local scale" numbered="true" >}}
+{{< figure src="retina.png" title="Sparse coding of images in the retina follows regular statistics at the global, not the local scale" alt="Sparse coding of images in the retina follows regular statistics at the global, not the local scale" numbered="true" >}}
 See [supplementray code](https://laurentperrinet.github.io/sciblog/posts/2017-11-21_retina_sparseness.html).
 # How does the retina respond to stimuli with different sparseness?
 This stimulus is generated simply using the [Motion Clouds library](https://github.com/NeuralEnsemble/MotionClouds/blob/master/MotionClouds/MotionClouds.py#L282) by defining a sparse draw of events: